wlsf82/age-discoverer/README.md

 ## Installation

-Run `npm test` to install the dev devDependencies
+Run `npm install` to install the dev dependencies

 ## Tests

-Run `npm test` to run the unit tests.
+Run `npm test` to execute the unit tests.

 ### Test results